 Richard: Really I would say Heat Geek’s minimum is a SCOP of 3.5 unless we are tied by the customer.

-Heat Geek: The target being five of course, and we will always give that option.
+Heat Geek: The target is five of course, and we will always give that option.

 The main issue is typically the lack of installers though, unfortunately, the paperwork is just too heavy, so finding people who can access these grants is going to be difficult even though it's going to be much more simple and seamless on the consumer side otherwise.